The Advantages of Intercultural Communication in a Globalized Market

 - Social History – There are certain aspects of a country’s social history, especially when it comes to economic sanctions, migrations, and political movements.
 You’ve probably heard about Facebook “unfriending” Australia due to their new media restrictions–intercultural communication has played out in the press releases of both countries.
 If you’re a U.S. business specializing in Cuban cigars, you might want to know about Cuba’s economic sanctions before meeting with Cuban clients residing in the U.S. Gathering data about different countries’ sociopolitical, economic backgrounds will certainly help.

 - Language – The language barrier is a make-it or break-it in terms of intercultural communication.
 If you cannot communicate outside of your country, then you’ll have low chances of branching out into the global market.
 You’ll miss words, phrases, ambiguities, subtext, culturally-specific terms, and more.
-That’s why good translations are so important for a global business.
+That’s why good translation services are so important for the expansion of global business.

 The Role of a Translation Agency in Intercultural Communication